 I’m always learning too, so I may be adding more info as I can.

-I,m a wife of 40 plus years and a Mother of 4 awesome boys, I should say grown men !
-Just wanting to share some of my stories , experiences and Basics of living that all began in 1971 and ending here in a small rural river town on our “Little Marston Ranch a cost a plenty”
+I,am a wife of 47 years and a Mother of 4 awesome boys, I should say grown men !
+Just wanting to share some of my stories , experiences and Basics of living that all began in 1971 and ending here in a small rural river town on our “Little Marston Ranch a cost a plenty”.
+IT IS ALWAYS A WORK IN PROGRESS!
+AS IS THIS BLOG! 🙂